TheNivas/LearningScala/13-14_Arrays/src/main/scala/Notes.md

   }
 }
 ```

-Length of array: array_name.length <br>
+Length of array: array_name.length
 We can do the same in java way

 ```scala
 for (i <- 0 to (marks.length - 1)){
   totalMarks += marks(i)
 }
 ```

 ## map and foreach

 ### Accessing using foreach loop

 ```scala
     var marks = Array(62, 82, 55, 66, 63, 73, 85, 53, 55, 65)t
     marks.foreach(println)
 ```

-### Total mark calculations:
+### Total mark calculations

 ```scala
     var marks = Array(62, 82, 55, 66, 63, 73, 85, 53, 55, 65)t
      var totalMarks = 0
     marks.foreach( mark => totalMarks += mark)
 ```

 or we can even shorten the code:

 ```scala
     marks.foreach(totalMarks += _)
 ```

 Foreach is less code

-### Map:
+### Map

 always gets multiple outputs.
 i.e.

 ```scala
     var newMarks = marks.map(mar k => mark + 10) //or
     var newMarks = marks.map(_ + 10) //shorthand notations
 ```

-diff b/w foreach and map:<br>
+diff b/w foreach and map:
-foreach: can give you single as well as multiple output, we use fn to each array element <br>
+foreach: can give you single as well as multiple output, we use fn to each array element
-map: apply map will give multiple output alwasy <br>
+map: apply map will give multiple output always
 so foreach is better to use.

-### Why map:
+### Why map?

-for operation on each and every element on the array.<br>
+for operation on each and every element on the array.
-foreach iterates each element one by one <br>
+foreach iterates each element one by one
 but map does it all at once  in parallel and it's very faster than foreach loop.

 * if you wanna do same operation on array : Use map you can also use foreach/for loop but it'll be slow.
 * if you want to takea sum/get single output (eg.: totalmarks), use foreach
-* always return an array but if you want for to return array use: yield<br>
+* always return an array but if you want for to return array use: yield
 * below code is not preferred use map instead.

 ```scala
     println("manipulating array using for loop instead -> adding 10 to each element:") //but not preferred val result = for(mark <- marks) yield {mark + 10}